JayJayBinks1/Blockchain/README.md

 # Blockchain
 My implementation of a block chain for my distributed systems assignment.
-An emphasis was placed on writing clean, readable code.
+An emphasis was placed on writing clean, readable code for later extensions.